 Sitting with feelings and asking oneself the following series of questions (Sedona Method - similar to any number of "release" methods):

 - (1) "could I let this go", or "could I allow this feeling to be here" or "could I welcome this feeling", then

 - (2) "would I let this go", and finally,

 - Ideally nothing needs to be done here.
 This would be an advanced style where the meditator has already trained the mind to be aware and relaxed.

 - Just sitting can become an absorption.
 It is difficult to describe the object here, it would be something like the background of all experience.

 It should go without saying, but these kinds of things need to be actually practiced and mastered.
 It's not a matter of reading a technique and understanding the concept, it's a matter of sitting down and continually practicing a given technique until it becomes second nature, until it becomes automatic, until the body/mind acquires a new default.

 Deliberately learning a few diverse techniques will give you a better idea of the overall direction that is being pointed at, and will give you a better idea of what works for you and what you should focus on.
 And that may change over time, as beginners often tend to need more concrete and structured techniques, while experts will probably lean towards less structure and more just being or absorption.

 This collection was in part inspired by the Finders Course*.
-In that course, participants engage in a "greatest hits" variety of meditation and positive psychology techniques, finding what works for them, and commit to a minimum of around one hour of practice a day for over 4 months.
+In that course, based on some independent, non peer-reviewed research, participants engage in a "greatest hits" variety of meditation and positive psychology techniques, finding what works for them, and commit to a minimum of around one hour of practice a day for over 4 months.
 People meet and share regularly in online video chats.
 Goals are made for practice and are evaluated weekly.
 That's the kind of behavior that indeed gets it done.